tOlheiser/notes/react/react-fundamentals-mcginnis/project-fetchingData/README.md

         fetchPopularRepos(selectedLanguage)
         // returns a promise, 'data'
             .then((data) => {
-                //updating the state based on the previous state.
+                // updating the state based on the previous state.
                 // Setting data as a property on the repos object. this.setState(({ repos }) => ({
                     repos: {
-                        repos,
+                        ...repos, /* use of spread operator. takes all previous properties, and then lets us merge our own data on top of that. */

+                        // [selectedLanguage] to evaluate the key.
+                        // 'data' is the data returned from fetchPopularRepos.
                         [selectedLanguage]: data
                     }
                 }))